Instability of QBC systems to Topological Anderson Insulating phases: Discussion

 \section{Discussion}

 The phase diagram of the QBC system here unveiled shows many features that are characteristic of well-known disordered topological insulators \citep{OMN+03,nagaosaQSHloc07,Castro2015,Castro2016,Shen2009,Groth2009,Orth2016,Song2012,Garcia2015,Goncalves2018,PhysRevLett.125.133603,Stutzer2018,Song_2015,PhysRevB.93.214206,PhysRevB.100.054108,PhysRevB.102.205425,PhysRevB.103.115430}, such as the existence of robust finite-disorder gapped and gapless topological insulating phases.
 However, there is a feature that distinguishes it from the previously explored models: the existence of new disorder-driven topological phases with $C=\pm1$, absent in the clean limit.

+Particularly interesting is the plateaus transitions $C=\pm2\rightarrow\pm1\rightarrow0$ at finite disorder strength as the topological gap parameter $B$ is changed shown in Fig.~\ref{fig:chern_curves_disorder}.
+This shows that an equivalent plateaus sequence is possible with increasing disorder.
+This possibility is conjectured to be ruled out in the quantum Hall systems \citep{hatsugai1999sum} and other Chern insulators derived from Dirac (linear band crossings) Hamiltonians \citep{Song2016}.
+In those systems, starting with $|C|\geq2$, a plateaus transition $\Delta C=\pm1$ is never observed with increasing disorder due to ensemble averaging over disorder realizations.

 Our results suggest that the existence of a QBCP is a key ingredient for the formation of these phases.
 In particular, the finite-size scaling analysis in Fig.$\,$\ref{fig:QBC_instability} is a strong indication that they are instabilities of the QBCPs: in the thermodynamic limit, any infinitesimal amount of disorder should drive the QBC system to one of these phases.
 Furthermore, from the phase diagram in Fig.$\,$\ref{fig:Phase-diagram}, it is clear that for low disorder the new topological phases are located around the clean-limit QBCP.

 The new phases with $C=\pm1$ are also TAI since they can be reached by increasing disorder from a trivial phase.
 TAI phenomena were by now observed in a multitude of disordered topological insulators.
 However, there is an important difference from the conventional TAI in the present case: the $C=\pm1$ TAI phases have a Chern number that does not exist in any zero-disorder topological phase of the model.
 Therefore, these TAI phases do not evolve smoothly from the clean-limit phases as disorder is increased, in contrast to conventional TAIs.